1972 Rose Bowl: Aftermath

 Michigan fell to sixth in the AP poll, trailing three schools from the Big Eight Conference (Nebraska, Oklahoma, Colorado), Alabama, and Penn State.
 The Wolverines did not play in a bowl game in 1972, 1973, or 1974, despite a regular season record of 30–2–1 in that period.
 Michigan was done in an 0–2–1 record vs. Ohio State, with the losses, both in Columbus, by a combined five points, and the Big Ten's "Rose Bowl or No Bowl" policy, also observed by the Pac-8, which was rescinded before the 1975 season.
 This allowed an 8–1–2 Michigan team (which again lost to Ohio State) the opportunity to play in the Orange Bowl.
 The Wolverines and Buckeyes tied 10–10 in 1973 to leave, but Ohio State received the Rose Bowl berth on a 6–4 vote of Big Ten athletic directors (rumors circulated that two ADs, rumored to be from Illinois and Michigan State, possibly switched their votes from the 10-0-1 Wolverines to the 9-0-1 Buckeyes due to a serious injury to Michigan quarterback Dennis Franklin).

 Schembechler's Wolverines returned to three consecutive Rose Bowls from 1977 to 1979, but lost all three (by 8, 7, and 7 points).
 In 1981, the Wolverines finally won their first bowl game under the legendary coach, breaking a six-game losing streak in the Rose Bowl by the Big Ten.
 Fittingly, Schembechler's 21-year career at Michigan ended with a loss in the 1990 Rose Bowl, leaving him 2–8 in the "Grandaddy Of Them All" (his other Rose Bowl win was in 1989).

-Referee Jerry Markbreit later became the first to serve as referee in four Super Bowls (XVII, XXI, XXVI, XXIX; the first two in Pasadena) during his 23-year NFL officiating career (1976–98), but this was his only bowl game as a college official.
-Bill Quimby, the back judge who made the controversial safety call against Stanford, officiated in the NFL as a side judge from 1978-94, working Super Bowl XIX following the 1984 season.
+Referee Jerry Markbreit later became the first to serve as referee in four Super Bowls (XVII, XXI, XXVI, XXIX; the first two in Pasadena) during his 23-year NFL officiating career (1976–98), but this was his only bowl game as a college official (the Rose Bowl used a split crew of Big Ten and West Coast officials from 1947-1991; the Big Ten assigned the referee for the game following odd-numbered seasons).
+Bill Quinby, the back judge who made the controversial safety call against Stanford, officiated in the NFL as a side judge from 1978–94, working Super Bowl XIX following the 1984 season.